 Often when districts are thinking about Elementary and Secondary School Emergency Relief Fund (ESSER), they’re thinking, “HVAC.”

 But ESSER covers a lot more than infrastructure.
-The key to learning recovery post Covid is attendance.
+The key to learning recovery post-Covid is attendance.
 School communication is an essential piece of that.
 Attendance is the #1 predictor of student success.
 So, it makes sense to think about how to put absenteeism prevention in place using ESSER funding.

-Let’s take a look at some of the core areas for ESSER funding and how they relate to school-home communication.
+Let’s take a look at some of the core areas for ESSER funding and how they relate to school/home communication.

 1. Technologies for Educational Interaction

-Consistent communication is fundamental to productive learning recovery.
+This kind of consistent communication is fundamental to productive learning recovery.